Type: Package

 BugReports: https://github.com/bnaras/ECOSolveR/issues

-Imports: methods
+Imports: cli, methods

 Suggests: knitr, rmarkdown, testthat, Matrix, covr, slam